RafaMMas/IberianFishHSMs/README.md

 <div style="text-align: justify;">

-**IberianFishHSMs**: A comprehensive compilation of models and tools designed to assess habitat suitability at the microhabitat scale for Iberian freshwater fish species.
-The modeling approaches include a variety of techniques, such as Habitat Suitability Curves (HSCs) (Waters 1976), Artificial Neural Networks (Multilayer Perceptron ensembles, ANN-MLPs) (Hansen and Salamon 1990), Random Forests (RFs) (Breiman
+**IberianFishHSMs**: A comprehensive compilation of models and tools designed to assess the habitat suitability at the microhabitat scale for Iberian freshwater fish species.
+The modelling approaches include a variety of techniques, such as Habitat Suitability Curves (HSCs) (Waters 1976), Artificial Neural Networks (Multilayer Perceptron ensembles, ANN-MLPs) (Hansen and Salamon 1990), Random Forests (RFs) (Breiman